 Subject requirements: Essential Recommended Helpful – may be useful on course

 Please note that there may be no data available if the number of course participants is very small.

 Classics and Modern Languages enables you to combine study of Latin and/or Ancient Greek with a modern language.
 The course involves extensive study of major literary texts, alongside training in linguistic skills.
-Some papers on offer provide an opportunity to compare texts from both sides of the course, and to study classical influence on modern European literature.
+The Greeks and Romans were active in all the countries covered by the available languages.
+Not only does studying this course help to give students greater access to the ancient cultures, it is also a chance to examine how classical literature and culture have shaped their modern counterparts.
+Some options provide an opportunity to directly compare texts from both sides of the course, focusing on classical influence on modern European literature.

-Oxford has the largest Classics department in the world, and the Modern Languages Faculty is also one of the largest in the country, with a major research library and a well-equipped Language Centre.
-Undergraduates also develop oral proficiency in the modern language by regular contact with native speakers.
+Oxford has the largest Classics Faculty in the world, and the Medieval and Modern Languages Faculty is one of the largest in the country, with a major research library, the Taylor Institution, and a well-equipped Language Centre.
+Undergraduates have access to the Sackler and Bodleian Libraries, the Ashmolean Museum and a dedicated Classics Centre.
+Students develop oral proficiency in the modern language by regular contact with native speakers.

 Option A divides its time evenly between Classics (mostly language and literature) and Modern Languages.
 This option (also known as the ‘Prelims route’, because you will take a Preliminary Examination similar to that taken by Classics and English or Modern Languages students) lasts three years for Course I students, and four years for Course II students.
 (With the year abroad, this makes a total of four or five years.)